 The School of Social Work seeks to reflect a diverse student population and welcomes applications from qualified individuals of all ages, gender identities, cultural, racial, ethnic, and religious backgrounds, sexual orientations, and abilities.

 Whether you are applying for the full-time or part-time BSW program, all applicants must follow the application procedures below.

 The University of Waterloo uses an online application process for all undergraduate programs.

-The application process for the BSW part-time program, for entry in fall 2015, is now closed.
+The application process for the BSW full-time program, for entry in fall 2016, is now open.

 Applying is a multi-step process:

 Step 1: Complete your ON-LINE APPLICATION to OUAC and pay a non-refundable application fee of $130 CAD.
-(CODE = WRW).
-Note: The deadline to apply online is JULY 5, 2015.
+(CODE = WSW).
+Note: The deadline to apply online is December 15, 2015.

 You will receive an acknowledgement email from Undergraduate Admissions within 10 business days of submitting your on-line application to OUAC, with instructions for logging in to QUEST to complete your Admission Information Form (AIF), upload your application materials and supporting documentation.
 Your Waterloo ID (identification) number will be assigned and sent to you in this email.
 You should check your junk mail folder for these emails as many email programs put mass mailings in junk mail folders.

 Step 2: Upon receipt of your acknowledgement email, your next step is to log in to QUEST to submit* your Social Work Admission Information Form (AIF), including contact details for your THREE referees** (1 academic and 2 professional).
 This should be done within seven days of receiving the acknowledgement email.